godotengine/godot-docs/development/cpp/configuring_an_ide/clion.rst

 Compiling and debugging the project
 -----------------------------------

 CLion does not support compiling and debugging Godot via SCons out of the box.
 This can be achived by creating a custom build target and run configuration in CLion.
-Before creating a custom build target, you must `compile Godot <https://docs.godotengine.org/en/stable/development/compiling/index.html>`__ once on the command line, to generate the Godot executable.
+Before creating a custom build target, you must :ref:`compile Godot <toc-devel-compiling>` once on the command line, to generate the Godot executable.
 Open the terminal, change into the Godot root directory, and execute:

 ::